Cat & Mouse Press

 Cat & Mouse Authors & Illustrators

 We use local writers and illustrators and endeavor to treat everyone fairly and respectfully.
 Our authors never pay for publication and receive editing services, book design and production, and marketing.
 Above all, we want our authors to have fun!

 Nancy Day Sakaduski founded Cat & Mouse Press to support local writers and create “playful” books with a connection to the Delaware shore.
 She enjoys working with writers to help them perfect their writing and experience the joys of publication.
 She does indeed have a cat, and probably a mouse or two, as the cat prefers napping to hunting.

 Nancy writes for children and adults and has authored 24 published books.
 One of her children’s books, Passport to History: Ancient Greece, was named best social studies book by the Society of School Librarians International, and “Mapping the Mind,” which appeared in Odyssey magazine, won the Society of Children’s Book Writers and Illustrators Award for Nonfiction.
-She co-authored Scientific English with her father, Robert Day.
-She has also done some editing, and was honored to serve as the developmental editor for Global Energy Innovation: Why America Must Lead, a book by Nobel Peace Prize winner Woodrow Clark II.
+A Rehoboth ABC received a first-place award from Delaware Press Association and The Mermaid in Rehoboth Bay was awarded a national first-place by the National Federation of Press Women.
+Nancy is the co-author of Scientific English and author of How to Write Winning Short Stories.
+She has also won awards for editing, including state and national awards for her editing of the Rehoboth Beach Reads series.

 Nancy is on the board of directors of Delaware Press Association, and is also a member of the Rehoboth Beach Writers’ Guild and the Eastern Shore Writers Association.

 Video clip from WRDE A&E Reports